Shinoa-Fores/bip0032sbcl/README.md

 9egqHyQ2U4FRJhD1TYv1T36cSZgi71ttEzLKJwRGiw7c
 FjVLq81iEotBdEQxYgBZ9FCNGRTwYkwVKKnhAREf3YeR

-Step 3.
-Use the extended private key of the root (from Step 1) to compute the extended private key of the child with index 7 from the root.
+3. Use the extended private key of the root (from Step 1) to compute the extended private key of the child with index 7 from the root.

 ./bip0032sbclexec ckd DuuexuuW9DHFXLAsrrfwsciwWbou7fNGLrQhpQfNDNCj 3v3RcRzG8oiaS8AyCP65mNhtsaBgDe7bAdk2CkvvxtCJ 7